-On Page 4, the Network Call Redirection field should be set to n (default setting) so that the SIP Refer is not sent in redirected calls or to y so that the SIP Refer is sent in redirected calls.
-Note: In the compliance test, IntelePeer CoreCloud worked with SIP re-Invite/Update successfully in redirected calls.
-However, it did not work with SIP Refer method (see Section 2.2).
+On Page 4, the Network Call Redirection field should be set to y so that CM will send SIP Refer in redirected calls or n so that CM will not send SIP Refer.
+Note: In the compliance test, KCOM supports both SIP Refer and SIP re-Invite in redirected calls.